miaslls/Paralife/Projeto_01/Projeto_01_story.md

 You were the object of their passion for many years, and when you found love yourself, they couldn't bear the thought of seeing you with another.

 ------------------------------

+## **DECISION #3** - the killer's fate

+Opinions are divided.
+Some claim there is no excuse for what this person did.
+They should be executed right then and there.
+Others believe it is not in their hands to judge, and the accused deserves a fair trial.
+What will it be?

+[1] (+1 Justice) You are outraged that anyone would think you would commit such a heinous act!
+You take the killer to justice.

+[2] (-1 Justice)